Intel-bigdata/SSM/docs/disaster-recovery.md

 Architecture
 ============

 The basis of this solution is to have one primary Hadoop cluster, one or more secondary Hadoop clusters.
 Secondary cluster will be continuously updated with the data from the primary cluster in either a synchronous method or an asynchronous method.
-In this solution, we support both synchronously writing and asynchronously replication across datacenters for both namespace and data block.
+In this solution, we support both synchronously writing and asynchronously replication across data centers for both namespace and data block.
 The following architecture diagram shows the overall architecture of this solution.

 <img src="./image/high-level-disaster-recovery-arch.png" width="481" height="408" />